c20chin/tascare/README.md

 ## Install the Solution

+**Note:** This PowerApps solution is no longer importable due to missing dependencies, and after the project ended, I no longer have admin privileges with the account to update the solution.
+However, the demo app below is still available.

-To get started with TasCare, follow these steps:
+~~To get started with TasCare, follow these steps:~~

-1. Clone or download the repository to your local environment.
-2. Import the provided Power Apps solution into your Power Apps environment.
-3. Set up the necessary connections and configurations as required.
+~~1.
+Clone or download the repository to your local environment.~~ ~~2.
+Import the provided Power Apps solution into your Power Apps environment.~~ ~~3.
+Set up the necessary connections and configurations as required.~~

 ### Don't Want to Deploy?
 Try This Test Account